 Laura joined the Lincoln County Animal Shelter in April of 2010.
 As Director, she is also a division commander within the Lincoln County Sheriff's Office.
 She received a law degree, specializing in environmental and animal law, from Lewis & Clark Law School in 2001.
-She is the founder of the National Center for Animal Law (now the Center for Animal Law Studies).
-Her experiences in animal welfare include teaching, event planning, fundraising, disaster planning and response, litigation and lobbying.
-Laura utilizes her legal background, animal rescue, and nonprofit management experience to implement and support progressive, life-saving policies for our community's animals.
+Her experiences in animal welfare include teaching, writing, event planning, fundraising, disaster planning and response, litigation and lobbying.
+Laura utilizes her legal background, animal rescue, and nonprofit management experience to implement and support progressive, life-saving programs for our community's animals.
 Laura is a Certified Animal Welfare Administrator, and a member of the Society of Animal Welfare Administrators, the Oregon Animal Control Council, and the Oregon Coast Aquarium's Animal Welfare Committee.

 Animal Shelter Staff